Kunihiko Iwadare

 Kunihiko Iwadare (岩垂 邦彦, Iwadare Kunihiko) was a Japanese businessman.
 A graduate of the Imperial College of Engineering (Kobu Daigaku) in Tokyo, he worked as a telegraph engineer for the Japanese government.

 Biography

-Iwarde left Japan in 1886 and traveled to New York.
+Iwadare left Japan in 1886 and traveled to New York.
 He was introduced to Charles Batchelor, an assistant of Thomas Edison.
 Iwadare was hired to work in an Edison facility in Manhattan at Goerck Street.
 Iwadare was transferred to Edison Machine Works in Schenectady, New York in January 1887.

 Iwadare returned to Japan, hoping to participate in building the electrical industry in Japan.
 He first joined Osaka Dento (Osaka Electric Lamp Company) as an electrical engineer, and after eight years resigned from his post to start his own business as a general sales agent in Japan for General Electric and Western Electric companies.